Be a part of our legacy…. Empowering young women since 1851

 Every August for over 20 years SAA students set out to brave the rapids on the school's annual trip to the Ocoee River.
 Students, chaperones, and their river guides spend a day rafting and participating in a zip line featuring 11 different towers.
 The trip provides a great opportunity for all the students, especially the freshmen, to bond and learn about their classmates.

-For almost 25 years students in the Upper School have spent a day offering a helping hand to local nonprofit organizations throughout the city of Memphis.
+For over 25 years students in the Upper School have spent a day offering a helping hand to local nonprofit organizations throughout the city of Memphis.
 Students board buses and head to various locations for a day that includes preparing food for the homeless, tutoring children, stocking shelves at the local food bank, and visiting with the elderly.
 The Day of Caring offers the St. Agnes students the opportunity to respond to the call to be servants for others.

 During fall of their senior year, the girls honor their mothers and other special women in their lives with the presentation of a rose.
 The ceremony includes speeches written by the seniors reflecting on how important these women are in their lives.